Climate-based beet planting guide for Evansville, Indiana

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Beets in Evansville
+How Frost Affects Planting Dates for Beets in Evansville

 Evansville usually has about 226 frost-free days, with a typical last spring frost around March 29 and a typical first fall frost around November 10.